ShouvikSaha504/Adverse-Event-Reporting-in-the-Food-and-Cosmetics-Industry/README.md

 # Adverse-Event-Reporting-in-the-Food-and-Cosmetics-Industry
-A Case Study on Adverse Event Reporting in the Food and Cosmetics Industry - Power BI
+A Case Study on Adverse Event Reporting in the Food and Cosmetics Industry by FDA - Power BI

-# FDA Adverse Event Analysis in the Food and Beverage Industry

 ## Industry Context